Scripture Reference: Acts 20:7-12

 “What is the longest sermon or speech you have ever heard?”
 (Let children respond or share your own experiences.)
 “Was it hard to be still and quiet?
 Did you get tired or sleepy?
 In today’s lesson we learn about a time that Paul preached a very long sermon.
 He preached all the way until midnight!
 There was a boy in the audience that got very tired during the sermon.
 Let’s see what happened.”

 Paul had a very important job to do.
 He was a missionary that traveled to many different cities and countries telling people about Jesus.
 Being a missionary was a very important job because many people had not even heard about Jesus.
 They did not know that he had died on the cross so that their sins could be forgiven.
-They did not know that they could go to heaven if they followed him.
+They did not know that they could be with him forever if they followed him.
 They did not even know that Jesus wanted to be their friend.

 As a missionary Paul went on a number of important trips, or journeys.
 He began his 3rd Missionary Journey by travelling from Antioch, Syria.
 He visited many churches on this journey and helped people learn to be strong in their faith.
 When Paul got to Ephesus he stayed there over two years teaching people about Jesus.

 After Ephesus Paul travelled to Macedonia and Greece.
 He and his friends told many people Jesus was God’s son.
 They wanted everyone to know the Good News.
 Some people believed what Paul was saying and started following Jesus.
 But some people did not like what Paul was saying.

 After three months had passed Paul knew it was time to go back to Antioch, Syria where he had started his journey.